 Disrupting the Insurance Industry – shiny apps or data ownership?

-As foreshadowed in a post here last week, I decided to ditch the “Uber, the world’s largest taxi company owns no vehicles …” slide from my presentation – you can read this post on LInkedIn here.
+As foreshadowed in a post here previously, I decided to ditch the “Uber, the world’s largest taxi company owns no vehicles …” slide from my presentation – you can read this post on LinkedIn here.

 That post generated some great new disruptor examples including Lemonade, the new app-based insurer.